 SELECT datname, nspname, relname, SUM(ROWS) AS ROWS FROM pg_class, pg_namespace, pg_database, stv_tbl_perm WHERE pg_namespace.oid = relnamespace AND pg_class.oid = stv_tbl_perm.id AND pg_database.oid = stv_tbl_perm.db_id AND trim(datname) = 'your database name here' AND trim(relname) = 'lineorder' GROUP BY datname, nspname, relname ORDER BY datname, nspname, relname;

-This could be huge problem if you use catalog query in your application to get total row count of a table.
-Sometimes it is a common practice for database developers that they query the system tables (catalog tables) in order to get record count of relatively bigger tables instead of triggering SELECT COUNT(*) statement.
-Because querying on system table (catalog table) is much faster than querying on the actual table.
-But particularly in terms of Redshift this approach would be dangerous as specified earlier in this post!!
+This could be a huge problem if you use catalog queries in your application to get the total row count of a table.
+Sometimes it is a common practice for database developers that they query the system tables (catalog tables) in order to get the record count of relatively bigger tables instead of triggering the SELECT COUNT(*) statement.
+Because querying on the system table (catalog table) is much faster than querying on the actual table.
+But particularly in terms of Redshift, this approach would be dangerous as specified earlier in this post!

 While VACUUM gets finished, I executed the catalog query again to get total record count of the table.
 The image below depicts the result:

-Now we are getting accurate result by executing catalog query as well.
+Now we are getting an accurate result by executing catalog query as well.

-Finally, VACUUM command also reclaim storage space and resort rows according to the Sort Key defined in the table.
-It also a best practice to ANALYZE redshift table after deleting large number of rows to keep the table statistic up to date.
+Finally, VACUUM command also reclaims storage space and resort rows according to the Sort Key defined in the table.
+It also a best practice to ANALYZE redshift table after deleting a large number of rows to keep the table statistic up to date.
 Updated statistics ensures faster query execution.

-Note: VACUUM is a slower and resource intensive operation.
-Best practice is to execute it in an off peak time window.
+Note: VACUUM is a slower and resource-intensive operation.
+The best practice is to execute it in an off-peak time window.
 So if you really need immediate record count after a delete operation, better to use SELECT COUNT (*) instead of using catalog query.